GaetanLF/GaetanLF.github.io/index.md

 # Hello and welcome to my Github page

-This website is still under maintenance so that I can make it more good-looking ; the new version will not be available nlater than November 1st.
+This website is still under maintenance so that I can make it more good-looking ; the new version will soon be available (no later than November 1st).
 Therefore, I invite you to take a look at some other links for the moment.

 ### Social networks